Byron Chubbuck

-Byron Shane Chubbuck (born February 26, 1967), also known as Robin the Hood or Oso Blanco de Aztlán is a convicted American bank robber and indigenous activist.
-Starting in 1998, Chubbuck would rob numerous banks until he was captured in August 1999.
-During his criminal run, he informed bank tellers that the money which he stole would go towards the indigenous Zapatista army in Southern Mexico.
-After being charged with 13 counts of bank robbery and 1 count of attempted bank robbery, he was imprisoned at Santa Fe County Jail, where he remained until his escape in December 2000.
+Byron Shane Chubbuck (born February 26, 1967), also known Oso Blanco de Aztlán and popularly referred to as Robin the Hood is a convicted American bank robber and indigenous activist.
+He has been officially charged with around 20 bank robberies, but Chubbuck himself puts the number closer to 50.

-After his escape, Chubbuck continued to expropriate his money to Zapatistas.
+During his criminal run, he informed bank tellers that the money which he stole would go towards the indigenous Zapatista Army in Southern Mexico.
+After being charged with 13 counts of bank robbery and 1 count of attempted bank robbery, he was imprisoned at Santa Fe County Jail, where he remained until fleeing in December 2000.
 During this time, he was placed under the "15 most wanted" list of fugitives by the United States Marshal Service.
 In February 2001, he was captured again by FBI agents after a vehicle stakeout and car chase.
-After being caught, he was sentenced to 80 years of jail time with a release date of 2071, which he is currently serving in the United States Penitentiary, Victorville in Victorville, CA.
+After being caught, he was sentenced to 80 years of jail time with a release date of 2071.
+In 2016, 25 years were taken off his sentence when he won an appeal.
+Chubbuck is currently serving his sentence in the United States Penitentiary, Atwater in Atwater, CA.

-First capture
+Criminal career

-On August 13, 1999, three days after his last known bank robbery, FBI agents went to his residence in Albuquerque, New Mexico, where they interviewed his wife, who revealed Chubbuck to be her husband.
-During this interview, Chubbuck arrived to his home, where he and the agents participated in a minor shooting with no injuries.
-He escaped, but he was found the next day hiding with family members at an adjacent apartment.
-After breaking through the walls of the apartment complex, he jumped out of a window in an escape attempt, but he was quickly captured and arrested.
+Chubbuck started his criminal career at a young age, from having a rough home life.
+Starting in 1998, Chubbuck would rob numerous banks in New Mexico until he was captured on August 13, 1999, when multiple agents from the Federal Bureau of Investigation went to his residence in Albuquerque, where they interrogated his wife, who was unaware of Chubbuck's actions.
+They tied her vehicle to a ex-husband who lived in a different state.
+During the interrogation, Chubbuck arrived home, where he and the agents participated in a minor shooting with no injuries.
+He escaped, but was found the same day hiding with family members at an adjacent apartment.
+After breaking through the walls of the apartment complex, he jumped out of a window in an escape attempt, but he was quickly captured and arrested, after a brief encounter with a k-9.
 On October 14, he pled guilty to 14 bank heists, for which he was sentenced to 40 years of prison time.